amandeep-singh-parihar/MindRush/README.md

-# AI Quiz Generator
+# Mindrush

-AI Quiz Generator is an interactive web application that allows users to **create, take, and analyze quizzes** using AI-generated questions.
+Mindrush is an interactive web application that allows users to **create, take, and analyze quizzes** using AI-generated questions.
 Users can generate multiple-choice or open-ended quizzes on any topic, answer questions in real-time, and get detailed statistics about their performance.
 This project showcases fullstack development skills with **Next.js, React, Tailwind CSS, and Prisma**, and includes features like live timers, instant answer validation, and responsive design.

 ---